Adimserious/cyber-security-blog/README.md

 - The  About, Contact, Search (magnifying glass icon) is at the lower Top right corner.
 - The Create-post, Create Category, and Log-out is seen when a user has logged in, this allowers access to only login users.

-Hero Section:
+Hero Section: (not yet included)
 - The Featured Articles Slider Highlights the latest or most important posts.
-- The Search Bar is Prominent and centrally located for easy access.
+- The Search Bar is Prominent and located at the top right in the More dropdown for easy access.

 Main Content:
 - Shows a list view of recent Blog_posts with authors, titles, excerpts, publication dates and time.